jasonm23/onlisp-markdown/onlisp.md

 (let ((x ’b)) (list x))
 ```

-will nonetheless return (b), because the call to list will be made in an environ-
+will nonetheless return (b), because the call to list will be made in an environment
-ment containing a new x, whose value is b.
+containing a new x, whose value is b.

 ---